TL;DR

 The next step is the continuation of the Built in Public series, which Meyer says will cover one product per day across 19 entries.
 Future posts may show whether the principles introduced through DojoClaw are repeated in the rest of the portfolio and whether more operating data is disclosed.

-editorial oversight tools for publishers
+AI editorial oversight tools

 As an affiliate, we earn on qualifying purchases.